 Etowah

-The road was chartered in 1847.
+The road was chartered in 1847, but was built in 1858-9.
 It was a very short line that connected the Etowah Iron Works with the Western & Atlantic Railroad.
-The road owned no rolling stock and was serviced by the W&A. Its rail was loaned from the Western & Atlantic when the road was built and was removed by Sherman's troops in 1864.
+Its rail was loaned from the Western & Atlantic when the road was built and was removed by Sherman's troops in 1864.
 The line was never rebuilt.

 The W&A Annual Reports list the Etowah Station as though it were a Western & Atlantic property.
 The quantity of iron bar and casting shipped from this station make it clear that it is the one serving the Etowah Iron Works.
 No mention is made of rolling stock or track.